-The Citi Double Cash is one of the best flat rate cards in the credit card industry.
+The Citi Double Cash is one of the best flat rate credit cards around.
 It was introduced in the Fall of 2014 to rave reviews and has been a favorite ever since.
 The Double Cash has no annual fee, which makes it a great foundational card and long-term keeper.

 In September 2019, Citi announced that the Citi Double Cash would start earning Thank You (TY) points like the Rewards +.
 However, points earned can be transferred to a premium Citi card and then transferred to one of Citi’s transfer partners.
 This is similar to how the Chase Ultimate Rewards “ecosystem” works.

 The Citi Double Cash is known for its 2x (2%) flat rate on all purchases.
 However, you do not earn the full 2x points upon making a purchase like with most other credit cards.
 Instead, you earn one point (or 1% cash back) upon purchase and another point (or 1% cash back) upon paying your bill.

 Unfortunately, the Double Cash Card does not have a sign-up bonus.
-This is common among high earning flat rate cards such as the American Express Blue Business Plus and its new cash back counterpart.
+This is common among high earning flat rate cards such as the American Express Blue Business Plus.
 A lack of sign-up bonus makes cards like the Double Cash great long-term keeper cards because you must use them for a long time to earn cash back that’s the equivalent of a sign-up bonus.

 Personally, I prefer cards with a slightly lower earning rate (or different earning structure) and a higher bonus.
 This is because you can get the bonus money upfront.
-For example, the Chase Freedom Unlimited has a bonus worth 15,000 Ultimate Rewards (UR) points.
-You would have to spend just $500 to earn the bonus.
-Earning the same 15,000 points with the Double Cash Card requires you to spend $7,500 and pay it back in full.
+For example, the Chase Freedom Unlimited has a sign-up bonus worth 20,000 Ultimate Rewards (UR) points (or $200 cash back).
+And the minimum spend requirement is just $500.
+Earning the same $200 with the Double Cash Card requires you to spend $10,000 and pay it back in full.
 That’s 20 times more money for the same bonus!